microsoft/dstoolkit-route-optimization/README.md

 However, in the case that there are a lot of packages are from the same source, we need to further partition those such that we can solve the problem within the time limit.
 The optimality may lose after that.
 There will be a trade-off between optimality and running time.
 Usually, shortening running time is more preferred.

 For example, we can further partition packages from source S1 by the Available_Time if there are too many of them.
 The intuition is that the business constraint #3 of our problem restricts the time span of all the packages in the same truck.
-So, grouping packages with similar available time will be easier to satisfy this constrant.
+So, grouping packages with similar available time will be easier to satisfy this constraint.
 Below are two sample partitions illustrate this idea.

 * Orders that are available on 2022-08-01: